Jedburgh Justice & Kentish Fire:

 The Story of English in 10 Phrases & Expressions (2014)

-So here you’ll find the related origins behind 10 Phrases Derived From Places in Britain, 10 Latin Phrases Used in English, 10 Phrases Derived From Comics and Cartoons, and many more—plus, along the way, a story about a cursing curate, a belligerent parrot, and the filthy joke behind the expression who’s robbing this coach, anyway?
+So here you’ll find the related origins behind 10 Phrases Derived From Places in Britain, 10 Latin Phrases Used in English, 10 Phrases Derived From Comics and Cartoons, and many more.
+And along the way, there’s a story about a cursing curate, a belligerent parrot, and a filthy joke that inspired the curious expression who’s robbing this coach, anyway?

 Here’s a taster...

 Comic books and cartoon strips might seem an unlikely source of English turns of phrase (and certainly some of those listed here will be far from familiar to modern speakers) but as expressions like curate’s egg and keeping up with the Joneses prove, cartoons can be a surprisingly inventive resource...

 In late-nineteenth-century London, bang goes sixpence! was a popular catchphrase describing a sudden or unexpectedly costly expense.
 It was coined in a caption to a cartoon by the Victorian artist Charles Keene, first printed in Punch magazine in 1868, which lampooned two contemporary stereotypes: the increasingly extortionate cost of living in London and the clichéd miserliness of Scots.
 Depicting a meeting between two Scottish men, one of whom has apparently returned earlier than expected from a visit to the capital, the caption read, ‘It’s just a ruinous place, that!
 A had na’ been there abune twa hours when—bang—went saxpence!’
 The expression soon caught on in Victorian London, before dying out in the early 1900s.